Skip to main content

 Action status

-Some of the above dispatch methods return an ActionStatus (or a future of it), which contains some useful information about the action.
-This is an advanced feature that you can ignore for now.
+Some of the dispatch methods return an ActionStatus (or a future of it), which contains some useful information about the action.
+This will be covered later.

 The notify parameter

 All dispatch methods have an optional notify parameter.
-If you pass false, widgets will not necessarily rebuild because of the dispatched action, even if it changes the state.
-The default is true as almost always you do want the widgets to rebuild, in which case you can safely ignore this parameter.
+When false, widgets will not necessarily rebuild when the action changes the state.
+The default is true, as almost always you want widgets to rebuild.

 Next, let's see how to deal with actions that fail and throw errors, and let's learn about a special kind of error called a UserException.